Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-chainable-options.md

 }
 ```

-Now if we add `type Test = typeof result;` and hover over it, we will see:
+Now if we hover over `Test` again, we will see:

 ```typescript title="Updated inferred type for result"
 type Test = {